TLDR

 - "Send the email, update the sheet, buy the thing."

-That makes the ad inventory powerful but also sensitive.
+The ad inventory is powerful but also sensitive.
 You're not just shifting share between two products; you're influencing how people frame whole categories and workflows.

 Likely ChatGPT Ad Formats

-We don't know the exact UI yet, but the code, public comments, and competitive landscape point to:
+We know the first UI now.
+Beyond that, the code, public comments, and the competitive landscape still point to a few obvious next steps.

 1. Sponsored Recommendations Inside Answers